Famous Forgers, lecture by Jean Stern

 Highlights of the 2020 lecture included:

 Mona Lisa is a painting by Leonardo da Vinci that has been replicated or copied many times throughout time.
-The painting on the left of Mona Lisa in the first image is a “studio replica” painted in Da Vinci’s studio by his students.
+The painting on the top of Mona Lisa in the first image is a “studio replica” painted in Da Vinci’s studio by his students.
 As such it is NOT considered a forgery as there was no intent to deceive.
 It is held at the Museo del Prado in Madrid, Spain.
 The original Mona Lisa by Leonardo da Vinci is held at the Louvre Museum in Paris, France.
-The image on the right illustrates just how many forgeries there have been.
+The image on the bottom illustrates just how many forgeries there have been.

 Vincent Van Gogh was known for painting many self portraits.
 The painting on the right was painted in 1869 and is now in the National Gallery of Art in Washington, DC.